Types of Ceramic Treatments and how to Choose

 • May not be suitable depending on bite and oral conditions

-At SACHI Dental Clinic, we offer various types of ceramic materials tailored to each patient’s wishes and oral condition.
+At SACHI Dental Clinic, we offer a variety of ceramic materials tailored to the patient’s wishes and oral condition.

-All-ceramic is made entirely of ceramic material.
-It offers the best aesthetics and can reproduce transparency and natural color tones close to natural teeth.
-It also has excellent strength and can be used widely from front teeth to molars.
-Especially recommended for those who prioritize appearance.
+All-ceramic is a material made entirely of ceramic.
+It excels in aesthetics, replicating the translucency and natural color of natural teeth.
+It is also strong and can be used for a wide range of teeth, from front to back.
+Recommended for those who prioritize appearance.

 • Advantages: